-This is part one of a series of blogs looking at the great Corona virus toilet paper hoarding of 2020 by Lukas.
+This is a blog looking at the great Corona virus toilet paper hoarding of 2020 by Lukas.

 The odds of any one individual getting the Corona virus are so far quite low, and the probability of severe symptoms or death even lower.
 Making individual decisions based on this low probability is therefore, on some level, the rational thing to do.
 But on a long enough time scale — which in this case could be a matter of weeks — self-interested rationality becomes catastrophic.
 For some it may be physical, and for others psychological, emotional, and spiritual.

 Perhaps the most visceral example of self-interest creating collective chaos in recent times is Australian toilet paper hoarding.

 I will analyse this phenomenon from three frameworks of Western thinking starting with the Prisoner’s Dilemma.
 It goes like this: two prisoners are being interrogated.
 They have only two choices, rat on their mate or keep silent: